trinity-academy-webdev/website-template/README.md

 - [ ] Copy the [template repository](https://github.com/ethanbrews/charity-site-template/) to your new GitHub account.
 - [ ] Clone the **repository** to your PC and open it in [Visual Studio Code](https://code.visualstudio.com/)
 - [ ] Deploy the website and view it live.
+- [ ] View the website locally using the [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension.
 - [ ] *Extension: Play around with the website and view your changes*

+> [!IMPORTANT]
+> Remember to record your progress as you go along!

 # 2. Requirements & Start Development